nipraxis-spring-2022/diagnostics-example/analysis_plan.md

 Read about other outlier detection methods.

 * Consider Nipy detection methods
-* Consider Principal Component Analysis
+* Consider Principal Component Analysis - need to consider advantages/disadvantages vs ICA
 * Review FSL ICA methods (though complicated)
 * Do literature search for DVARS (also in Nipy)